Family of missing boy was elated, then devastated by hoax

 Then on Thursday came devastating word from the FBI: DNA tests showed that the man was not Timmothy.

-Authorities say the person making the claim was actually a 23-year-old ex-convict who was recently released from an Ohio prison.
+Authorities say the person making the claim was actually a 23-year-old ex-convict Brian Michael Rini who was recently released from an Ohio prison.